 Welcome to the advising page for Biochemistry.
-Your academic advisors are David Lally and Amy Rasor who are located in 106 Engel Hall.
-Please feel free to reach out to them by scheduling an appointment, or sending an email using the resources below:
+Your academic advisor is Amy Rasor who is located in 106 Engel Hall.
+Please feel free to reach out to Amy by scheduling an appointment, or sending an email using the resources below:

 Want to reach out to a peer mentor?
 Click here to be redirected to the 2018-19 Biochemistry Peer Mentor page